 Chris and Conor are determined to keep growing the company and creating more and more jobs for local people.
 The sheer number of applicants for each employment opportunity at Ozaroo shows the significant number of people looking for employment or a change of career.

 Chris says, “We just hope that the people we employ have the right attitude and put their best efforts into the tasks at hand.
 I never liked working for other people, so I try to ensure that the things I disliked about other workplaces were not part of my workplace.
 We like to ensure that team morale stays high by ensuring that the workload is kept fairly balanced between the entire team.
-We’ve recently given rewards and bonuses for those who give it their best shot.”
+We reward staff for their loyalty and dedication to fulfilling their roles at Ozaroo.”

-Together with its increasingly stronger partnerships with leading brands, custom software and new technologies, efficient dispatch techniques and environmentally friendly shipping methods, Ozaroo continues to be one of the market-leaders in delivering products at low prices to customers across the globe.
+Together with its increasingly stronger partnerships with leading brands, extensive experience, custom software, new technologies, efficient dispatch techniques, and environmentally friendly shipping methods, Ozaroo continues to be one of the market-leaders in delivering products at low prices to customers across the globe.